RishikeshBorate/life-skills/Listening_and _Active _Communication.md

 To enhance assertiveness in communication, I would:
 - Acknowledge and understand the perspectives and feelings of others.
 - Stay calm and respectful, regardless of the situation.
-- Share how I feel and what I need in a straightforward manner.
+- Share how I feel and what I need straightforwardly.
 - Express thoughts and feelings directly and clearly, without ambiguity.